KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

 KeyboardKit extends Apple's native APIs and provides you with a lot more functionality.
 It lets you mimic the native iOS keyboard and tweak its style and behavior, or create completely custom keyboards.

-The essential goal for KeyboardKit is to make it easier to create powerful and flexible keyboards.
-As such, it has a bunch of essential tools and view, and extensions to native types, to make the native APIs more powerful.

 KeyboardKit also has a ``SystemKeyboard`` view that mimics the native iOS keyboard and can be customized & styled to great extent.
-Much of the views in the SDK are not used directly when you use a system keyboard.
+Many of the tools and views in the SDK are used by the system keyboard.

-👑 [KeyboardKit Pro][Pro] unlocks a lot of essential Pro features, such as a toggle toolbar, a system keyboard input toolbar, additional view previews, etc. Information about Pro features can be found at the end of this article.
+👑 [KeyboardKit Pro][Pro] unlocks a lot of essential Pro features, such as a toggle toolbar, a system keyboard input toolbar, additional system keyboard views, previews, etc. Information about Pro features can be found at the end of this article.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro